numbat70/clyde/_docs/Content/01-SUP_SMS.md

 ## SOP (Standard Operating Procedures)
+These are the procedures that are followed by all Instructors that will ensure the safety of all participants.

 ## EAP (Emergency Action Plan)
 This is a functional document that defines what to do in case of an emergency, and also the relevant information, that will help you in these situations.